Yes.

 If you don’t keep your claims information up to date, this could result in your policy being cancelled, or your cover being void when you need it.

-With our Allianz and Allianz Silver cover levels, new car replacement is included.
+With our Allianz Online Gold and Silver cover levels, new car replacement is included.

 We'll look to replace your car with a new one if it's written off following a claim, as long as the car is less than a year old and you or your partner are the first and only registered keeper.

 The replacement vehicle will be of the same or similar specification.
-You'll find all the details in your documents of insurance in your online account.
+You'll find all the details in your documents of insurance in your Allianz account

-If you have our Allianz Essentials cover level, new car replacement is not included.
+If you have our Allianz Online Bronze cover level, new car replacement is not included.

 Motor legal expenses (MLE) gives you up to £100,000 towards legal expenses if you need to pursue another party for any uninsured losses.
 This includes things like loss of earnings or personal injury claims which are a direct result of an accident that wasn't your fault.

-MLE cover is included on our Allianz cover level, and can be added to our Allianz Silver and Allianz Essentials policies as an optional extra.
-If you would like to add this cover to your Allianz Silver or Allianz Essentials policy, log in to your online account.
+MLE cover is included on our Allianz Online Gold cover level, and can be added to our Allianz Online Silver and Bronze policies as an optional extra.
+If you would like to add this cover to your Silver or Bronze policy, log in to your Allianz account.

 Why add MLE?